SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 npm outdated -g
 ```

-The command will list the following information about the packages installed globally in your machine.
-This information is looked up from the versions installed in your machine and the npm registry.
+The command lists the following information about the packages installed globally on your machine.
+This information is looked up from the versions installed on your machine and the npm registry.

-* Current version installed globally in your machine
+* Current version installed globally on your machine
 * Version requested by you when you installed
 * Latest version available